Item Details

 Measuring at 10 3/8 by 7 3/4 inches, this lithograph is number 113 in Dan Burne Jones’s book, The Prints of Rockwell Kent: A Catalogue Raisonné.

 Master printer George Miller (1894–1965) was able to bring forth Kent’s extraordinarily fine range of shading, from deep black to near white.
-Miller printed Kent’s lithographs during the period 1926 to 1950.
+Miller printed Kent’s lithographs during the period 1926 to 1950, after which his son Burr assisted and then continued the business.